Pressure at infinity and strong positive recurrence in negative curvature: Strong positive recurrence

 \subsection{Strong positive recurrence through bumps and wells}

-Adding a bump $\lambda A$ to a potential $F$, with $A$ a nonnegative compactly supported Hölder map and $\lambda \to +\infty$, we already proved in Corollary~\ref{coro:existence-pot-SPR} the existence of strongly positively recurrent potentials.
+Adding a bump $\lambda A$ to a potential $F$, with $A$ a nonnegative compactly supported Hölder-continuous map and $\lambda \to +\infty$, we already proved in Corollary~\ref{coro:existence-pot-SPR} the existence of strongly positively recurrent potentials.
 We restate it below with this terminology.

-\begin{coro} On any nonelementary complete connected Riemannian manifold with pinched negative curvature and bounded first derivative of the curvature, there exist Hölder continuous potentials that are strongly positively recurrent. \end{coro}
+\begin{coro} On any nonelementary complete connected Riemannian manifold with pinched negative curvature and bounded first derivative of the curvature, there exist Hölder-continuous maps that are strongly positively recurrent. \end{coro}

 It will be convenient to add to a given potential $F$ large bumps of arbitrarily small height.
 It is what we do in the next proposition.